trees-and-branches/CoreDataToDoList/README.md

 # Part 1
 ## Intro
 - If you look at the `main` branch you'll see a lot of code already.
 In fact, this is a functioning to-do app already!
-- But we can do better than functional!
+- But we can make it better!
 - For starters, this app doesn't save the user's to-do items accross launches.
 How useful is that?
 - For this lab, you will be helping the user persist their data accross launches using (you guessed it) CORE DATA
 - Before we dive into Core Data though, familiarize yourself with the project.